 The first Abbasid caliphs were aided by the vizier Khalid ibn Barmak (708–782), who was a member of a powerful family whose ancestors had been leaders of a Buddhist temple in Afghanistan, but later converted to Islam.
 Khalid, and later his son and grandson (who became viziers under later caliphs), became important patrons of the sciences.
 The family is credited with helping introduce Indian science to the Muslim world and also with the establishment of the first water-powered paper mill in Baghdad (paper was brought in from China in 751, after the Abbasids successfully defeated a Tang Dynasty army in western China).

 The Abbasid Caliphate was properly stabilized during the reign of As-Saffa’s brother, al-Mansur (753–774).
 He hunted down the last remaining members of the Umayyad family.
-The only significant figure to escape was Abd al-Rahman (731–788), who established his own caliphate, known as al-Andalus, in Southern Spain.
+The only significant figure to escape was Abd al-Rahman (731–788), who fled to Spain, where he started a successful independent Islamic state (which we will discuss later in this chapter).

 In 762, al-Mansur was looking for a new capital.
-Instead of Arab-dominated Damascus, he chose Persia, where the Abbasids had their most loyal supporters.
+Instead of Arab-dominated Damascus, he moved closer to Persia, where the Abbasids had their most loyal supporters.
 Khalid ibn Barmak helped al-Mansur find the site of his new capital, with access to both the Tigris and the Euphrates.
 He named the city Madinat al-Salam (the City of Peace), yet the name that finally took hold was the name of the old Persian settlement that had been located on the same spot—Baghdad (meaning “Founded by God” in Old Persian).
 Baghdad was also called the Round City because of its circular shape.
 The city was surrounded by circular double city walls with four domed gates and a moat.
 The caliph’s palace, the royal mosque, and various government offices were placed at the center of the city.
-In the suburbs outside the rings, Caliph Al-Mamun would later build an observatory (see Fig. 6).
+In the suburbs outside the rings, Caliph Al-Mamun would later build an observatory.

 In time, Baghdad became the largest city in the world, peaking at an estimated population of a million people.
 According to the historian Al-Khatib al-Baghdadi (1002–1071), its main palace had magnificent marble columns and was filled with horses with gold and silver saddles, elephants, lions, golden boats, exotic trees, fire hurlers, and more.
 There was also a tree with golden branches with mechanical golden birds that could whistle.